-Dr. Paul Schulz, M.D., is a Professor and Vice Chair of Neurology, and Director of the Memory Disorders and Dementia Clinic at UTHealth Medical School.
+Dr. Paul Schulz, M.D., is a Professor of Neurology, and Director of the Memory Disorders and Dementia Clinic at UTHealth Medical School.

 He received his combined BA-MD degrees from Boston University in 1984.
 He did a medical internship there, and moved to Baylor College of Medicine for his Residency in Neurology.
 He stayed for a laboratory Fellowship in Cellular Neurophysiology after which he became an Assistant Professor.

 Later, he was an Associate Professor of Neurology, Neuroscience, and Translational Biology and Molecular Medicine.
 Dr. Schulz was also the Vice Chair of Education for Neurology, the Deputy Chair of the Methodist Neurology Service, and Directed the Cognitive Disorders Clinics at Baylor and the Houston Veterans Administration Hospital.

 In 2010, Dr. Schulz moved to Mischer Neuroscience Institute, where he sees patients who have cognitive, behavioral, or mood disorders.
 His group is investigating risk factors for dementia in order to understand why it develops, including both environmental and genetic factors.

 They use imaging, epidemiologic, and genetic approaches and have identified several risk factors.
 They are also investigating ways to diagnose dementia earlier, perhaps before symptoms develop, in order to determine whether interventions in the presymptomatic stage might delay or prevent the development of dementia.